MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 ### Check versions

 Supported distributions of Hadoop are listed in [Supported platforms](../install/r-server-install-supported-platforms.md).
-For setup instructions, see [Install R Server on Hadoop](../install/r-server-install-hadoop-805.md).
+For setup instructions, see [Install Machine Learning Server on Hadoop](../install/r-server-install-hadoop-805.md).

 You can confirm the server version by typing `print(Revo.version)`.